peddikotlahimani/Flyrank-internship/index.md

 ## Limitations & Honest Framing

-These results are based on a 30,000-row teaching slice, not the full warehouse release, and reflect a single 90-day window — seasonal or scale effects are untested.
-All relationships reported are **observed associations, not proven causes**: freshness and CTR moving together does not establish that updating a page directly causes higher CTR (better-performing pages may simply get updated more often for unrelated reasons).
-The trained model's weak performance indicates that word count, impressions, and freshness alone are insufficient to reliably predict CTR — other unmeasured factors likely matter more.
-These findings should be treated as **directional, decision-support signals**, not guarantees.
+I only used a small chunk of data, not everything, and just one 90-day period, so I don't know if this would look the same at a different time.

+I can't say for sure that updating a page causes more clicks -- I just observed that they tend to happen together.
+So this is more of a directional hint, not a proven fact.

+My model wasn't very confident either, so I can't fully trust its guesses.

+Because of all this, everything in this paper should be treated as decision-support, meaning it's a helpful starting point to guide what to check next, not a guaranteed answer.

 ## Ranked Recommendations